EURUSD Is Possibly Bearish | Action Forex

 What the possible outcomes are

+The eurozone annualized GDP missed the expectation figures, so EURUSD turned for a decline before today’s U.S. Retail Sales release.

-In our most likely scenario, the EURUSD pair may challenge the first support level of 1.17048.
+In our most likely scenario, the pair may experience a downward correction towards the first support level of 1.17587.

-A pass below the first level can move the price up lower toward 1.16352.
+If the price passes the first support level, we can expect a continued downtrend towards the second support level of 1.17511.

-Alternatively, the EURUSD pair may attempt to recover towards the first resistance level of 1.17622.
+Conversely, it’s possible to see the pair rise towards the first resistance level of 1.17790.

 Key levels